 Get 20% Discount today

-On Tuesday, March 26, the Supreme Court heard oral arguments on the Fifth Circuit Court’s order restricting access to mifepristone—one of two medicines used in a medication abortion.
-As the Justices addressed, the case is weak and the facts are evident: mifepristone is extremely safe, effective, and still legally available through Hey Jane.
+As the Justices addressed during the oral arguments for the case in March 2024, the case is weak and the facts are evident: mifepristone is extremely safe, effective, and still legally available through Hey Jane.

-While we wait for a decision from the Supreme Court, our focus remains on our patients and delivering the best possible evidence-based care, and therefore we will continue offering our current medication abortion protocol of mifepristone and misoprostol.
+As the leading virtual abortion provider in the US, Hey Jane will continue to deliver evidence-based, compassionate medication abortion care to our patients.
 Care with Hey Jane continues to be legal in the states that we operate in, and no attack on individual liberty and equity will stop Hey Jane from doing all that we can to provide high-quality abortion access.

 Here’s what you need to know about medication abortion, the federal courts’ decisions regarding Alliance for Hippocratic Medicine v.
 FDA and State of Washington v.
 FDA, what Hey Jane is doing to ensure abortion access to those who need it, and what you can do to take action.